tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 ## Attributes & Selectors

-HTML allows for attributes to be added to its elements, allowing for us to use CSS selectors to indicate which elements we wish to stylize.
+HTML allows for attributes to be added to its elements, which enables us to use CSS selectors for indicating which elements we wish to stylize.

 ```html
 <div>1st</div>